pulumi/examples/cloud-ts-url-shortener/README.md

 ## Deploying and running the program

-1. Run `pulumi init`.
-(Note: this command will not be required in a future SDK release.)
+1. Initialize a Pulumi repository with pulumi init, using your GitHub username.
+(Note: this step will be removed in the future.)

+    ```
+    $ pulumi init --owner githubUsername
+    ```

 1. Create a new stack: